1604033/An-Ideal-website-for-a-Organization/README.md

 # An Ideal website for an Organization
- This is a website created for a renowned volunteer organization in Chittagong.
+ This is a sample website created for a reputed non-profit organization in Chittagong.